 Shogi (床几) is the slightly tilted stool that the polisher rests one leg on.
 It is about 39cm × 23cm × 15cm/16cm high and made of Red Cedar scraps left over from the yakisugi siding of the island kajiba.
 Todai (砥台) is the angled wooden block that the polishing stone rests on and is about 30cm x 9cm x 9cm, and Todai-makura (砥台枕) the “pillow” for the todai to rest on, about 9cm x 9cm x 26cm with a notch height of 7.5cm.
 Left over cut-offs of the beams used for building the island kajiba project were used for these items.

 Fumaegi (ふまえ木) is a wooden foot clamp that secures the polishing stone against the todai block.
 About 50-60cm long, it curves up from the floor to the top of the stone and is held with the pressure of the right foot.
 Tsumagi (爪木) is a small block (~9cm × 9cm × 2cm) to rest the toes of the right foot on for proper pressure and foot position (and dry toes).

 Material for fumaegi should be chosen primarily for the grain direction and strength of the wood.
 Occasionally a piece can be found with curved grain but usually some design adjustments must be made to thicken and strengthen weak grain areas appropriately.

-The togioke (研ぎ桶) bucket is being made locally, at 42.5cm x 30.5cm x 18.5cm high this one is designed slightly smaller than the standard 46cm x 33cm x 18.5cm for sword polishing.
+The togioke (研ぎ桶) bucket is being sent from Japan, at about 30cm round x 14cm high it is designed for cooking rice and is slightly smaller than the standard 46cm x 33cm x 18.5cm for sword polishing.